Stargazing & Night Sky Tours

 This event type is also running on the following dates & times:

 Sorry, there are no events of this type currently planned.

 Gaze in wonder at the Milky Way & the universe beyond, see nebulae and star clusters and much more.

 The nights are shorter but still full of stargazing fun!
-As the sun sets you might catch a Blue Moon.
+As the sun sets you might catch a Daytime Blue Moon, or Blue Jupiter.